“Opulent living in this Cape Dutch country house set deep in a tranquil valley on a working wine estate, 1 hour from Cape Town”

 - Explore the picturesque Riebeek Valley nearby, a favourite with artists who love the soft light and olive- and vine-studded landscapes; plenty of interesting festivals too

-- Two mountain bikes are available for guests to use around the estate
+- Two mountain bikes are available for guests to use around the estate.
+Mountain biking is a serious business in South Africa so be warned, these trails aren’t for the faint-hearted!

 - Horse riding, clay pigeon shooting and quad biking can be arranged nearby - all at a surcharge

-- Trout fishing in Worcester, hot-air ballooning over the Swartland, paragliding and canyoning are all available close by
+- Trout fishing in Worcester, hot-air ballooning over the Swartland, paragliding and canyoning are all available nearby

 - There are a few highly rated golf courses within a 45-minute drive, and guests can enjoy preferential rates at Pearl Valley Golf Club

-- Guests can go kayaking on the Breede river by Worcester (du Toitskloof Pass), 45 minutes away
+- Go kayaking on the Breede river by Worcester (du Toitskloof Pass), 45 minutes away

 Activities on site or nearby include: